 The story in short: Make carbs your friends, but not your BFFs

 Once you’ve lost your extra weight, carbs can be a healthy and fun part of your diet.
-Follow my five strategies, and you can enjoy them fearlessly.
+Follow my five strategies for reintroducing carbs, and you can enjoy them fearlessly.

 Just remember: Keep those carbs in their proper place.
 Forget what the old food pyramid told you, and treat them not as your BFFs, but as casual friends.
 Love them too much, and they’ll treat you badly in return… but enjoy them occasionally, and you’ll be just fine!

 Keep thinking big and living BOLD!